 SQL Mock Interview for Data Engineers

 400+ SQL questions with real code execution.
-AI grading checks correctness across 12+ edge cases per question, flags performance issues, and gives line-by-line feedback on query structure.
+AI evaluation checks correctness across 12+ edge cases per question, flags performance issues, and gives line-by-line feedback on query structure.

 400+